 We will continue to react to up to date information and keep helping our couples as much as possible.
 In the meantime, members of our team are working and are available by e-mail on email@example.com, and we are pleased to continue to assist with your wedding planning.

 In an effort to keep you updated and informed, we have outlined some Frequently Asked Questions below which we hope are helpful:

-1. What happens if my wedding is affected by the Covid-19 pandemic?
+1) What happens if our wedding is affected by the Covid-19 pandemic?

 We will work with you to discuss various different options to suit you and your wedding plans and package.

 Should you wedding need to be postponed, you will need to contact the registrars or your Church directly to rearrange your ceremony date.
 The registrars can be contacted directly at firstname.lastname@example.org.
 The registrars will also be able to give further information regarding their policies or any changes to ceremonies.